Fyfe-c/Fyfe-c.github.io/README.md

 1. A resume formatted in Markdown.
 If you're new to Markdown, consider going through a [Markdown Tutorial](https://www.markdowntutorial.com/).
 2. A [GitHub account](https://github.com/signup) - sign up if you haven't already.
 3. Familiarity with GitHub Pages.
 Check out [GitHub Pages documentation](https://pages.github.com/) for a primer.
+4. The Visual Studio Code needed, if don't have one please inform [here](https://code.visualstudio.com/), also please read the document [how to set up Visual Studio Code](https://code.visualstudio.com/docs), ensure you know how to create file.

 # The Principles of Modern Technical Writing